Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: MILP Sign Optimization and the Discrepancy

-We analyze the asymptotic complexity of the full algoriT: Phase 1: Requires $d(d-1)/2$ Gram-Schmidt coefficient computations and roundings.
-Each coefficient computation involves an inner product in $K^d$, costing $O(dn\log n)$ bit operations via NTT-based ring multiplication.
-CRT-scaled rounding adds $O(rn\log n)$ operations per coefficient, where $r$ is the number of split primes.
-The total classical cost of Phase 1 is $O(d^2 r n\log n)$ bit operations.
-With precomputed MILP-optimal signs, the rounding step is reduced to $O(n)$ operations per coefficient, leading to a total Phase 1 cost of $O(d^2 n\log n)$.
-Phase 2: Applies the CDPR to $d$ rank-1 submodules.
-The dominant cost is the quantum principal ideal problem (PIP) solver of Biasse–Song \cite{BiasseSong16}, which requires $\text{poly}(n)$ quantum gates per ideal.
-The total quantum cost is $d\cdot\text{poly}(n)$ gates.
+\paragraph{Phase 1 (classical).} The algorithm requires $d(d-1)/2$ Gram-Schmidt coefficient computations and roundings.
+Each coefficient involves an inner product in $K^d$, costing $O(dn\log n)$ bit operations via NTT-based ring multiplication.
+CRT-scaled rounding requires $O(rn\log n)$ operations per coefficient, where $r$ is the number of split primes.
+The total cost in Phase 1 is $O(d^2 r n\log n)$ bit operations.
+With precomputed MILP-optimal signs, it costs $O(d^2 n\log n)$.

+\paragraph{Phase 2 (quantum).} The algorithm applies CDPR's algorithm to each of $d$ rank-1 submodules.
+The dominant cost is the quantum PIP solver of Biasse-Song \cite{BiasseSong16}, requiring $\mathrm{poly}(n)$ quantum gates per ideal.
+The total quantum cost is $d\cdot\mathrm{poly}(n)$ gates.

 The complexity is summarized in Table \ref{Ta:complexity} for ML-KEM parameters ($n=256$, $d=4$, $k=9$).